Mortuie/FreeCodeCamp/README.md

 ## Frontend Projects:
 These are all the links to the frontend projects, that I have completed during this part of the curriculum.
-Technologies used: HTML & CSS, JavaScript, JQuery, React.
+Technologies used: HTML & CSS, Bootstrap, JavaScript, JQuery, React.

 - [Tribute Page](http://tribute-leon.surge.sh/)
 - [Personal Portfolio](http://portfolio-leon.surge.sh/)